Dining: Safari-style group table, Full board

 Facilities: Laundry, Library, Showers - 24hr hot water

-Eco & Green: Eco-friendly, Solar Power, Community Development Projects
+Eco & Green: EK Gold, Eco-friendly, Solar Power, Community Development Projects

 Nestled in indigenous forest overlooking a waterhole, Kicheche Laikipia Camp is in the centre of Ol Pejeta Conservancy.
 The camp is small and intimate, and offers quality game viewing and an authentic experience.
 There are 6 en-suite tents, made up of twins and doubles and 1 triple.
 Meals blend African and European dishes, and are fresh and homemade.
 Where possible, meat and vegetables are sourced locally from the surrounding farms.
 Breakfast and lunch are usually served alfresco and dinner in the dining tent.